jhuckaby/npm-markdown-bugs/README.md

 Basically, anything nested more than one tab deep is collapsed to the left side.

+**UPDATE**: This appears to be a browser-specific issue.
+Safari v9.0.2 seems to render the nested tabs correctly, while Chrome v47 and Firefox v43 do not.

 ## Tabs Are Rendered Extremely Wide

 Tabs in code snippets are rendered extremely wide on npmjs.com.
 This here is one single tab: